zrvnarmarin/Live-Ludo-Game--Vanilla-JS-Node.js--Express.js--SASS-PostgreSQL-WecSocket.io/README.md

 - player moves on the board squares in the interval of 2 seconds
 - yellow player, green player, red player and blue player path DEFINED!
 - dummy player now can move through previosly predefined path!

+ TO DO: fix bug when player reaches final waypoint!